Expanding Access to a Proven Public

 - Commit to using the WastewaterSCAN protocol

-- Collect and ship samples three times per week
+- Collect and ship wastewater samples three times per week (all materials provided)

-- Participate in virtual learning and peer-to-peer activities throughout the 12-month project
+- Engage in NLC learning and peer-to-peer activities